 Before you can begin collecting taxes on your short-term rental in North Carolina, you’re legally required to register with the North Carolina Department of Revenue.
-You can register online or by mail and once you’ve registered, you’ll receive a sales tax number as well as instructions on filing your lodging taxes.
+You can register online to receive a Sales and Use Tax Certificate of Registration.

 Do I need to form an LLC?

 In North Carolina, you don’t need to form an LLC to register with tax authorities.